ashwaniv/HibernateLearning/README.md

 # HibernateLearning
-This project for learning hibernate with help of hibernate docs
+This project for learning hibernate with help of hibernate docs.